deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 In this case, Deckhouse does not check for updates and even doesn't apply patch releases.

+{% alert level="danger" %}
-> It is highly not recommended to disable automatic updates!
+It is highly not recommended to disable automatic updates!
 It will block updates to patch releases that may contain critical vulnerabilities and bugs fixes.
+{% endalert %}

 ## How does automatic Deckhouse update work?